Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Introduction

 where $\Theta^S_t$ is the weight of the student model at step $t$, and $\Theta^T_{t-1}$ is the weight of the teacher model at step $t-1$.
 This strategy has demonstrated strong performance in SSMIS and has inspired numerous successful extensions~\cite{shi2021inconsistency,bai2023bidirectional,chi2024adaptive}.

-Consistency regularization has been regarded as the primary factor behind the effectiveness of the MT strategy~\cite{tarvainen2017mean, su2019local, li2021hierarchical, tan2022hyperspherical, fan2023revisiting, liu2022perturbed}.
-The teacher model serves as a temporally smoothed, lagging version of the student model.
-By training the student with pseudo-labels generated by the teacher, the model is encouraged to maintain temporal consistency on the unlabeled samples.

-In this work, it is found that the MT strategy implicitly introduces a mechanism similar to self-paced learning~\cite{kumar2010self}.
-Taking a supervised learning task using the MT strategy as an example, let $\bm{y}_{\mathrm{gt}}$ denote the ground truth segmentation label of a sample $\bm{x}$, $\hat{\bm{y}}$ the student output, and $\hat{\bm{y}}_{\mathrm{t}}$ the teacher-generated pseudo-label.
+Applying MT strategy on the supervised learning implicitly introduces a mechanism similar to self-paced learning~\cite{kumar2010self} or curriculum learning~\cite{bengio2009curriculum}.
+Let $\bm{y}_{\mathrm{gt}}$ denote the ground truth segmentation label of a sample $\bm{x}$, $\hat{\bm{y}}$ the student output, and $\hat{\bm{y}}_{\mathrm{t}}$ the teacher-generated pseudo-label.
 The training objective for the student is

 which can be reformulated based on whether the teacher's prediction agrees with the ground truth, i.e., $\hat{\bm{y}}_{\mathrm{t}} = \bm{y}_{\mathrm{gt}}$